LukasGelbmann/adventkit/README.md

 How to run
 ----------

--   Run a single day's solver: `python3 run.py 2019 10` (or
+-   Run a single day's solver: `python3 src/run.py 2019 10` (or
-    `./run.sh 2019 10`)
+    `src/run.sh 2019 10`)
--   Run all solvers: `./run.sh`
+-   Run all solvers: `src/run.sh`
--   Run all solvers from one year: `./run.sh 2019`
+-   Run all solvers from one year: `src/run.sh 2019`

-When invoked with the optional argument `--time`, `run.sh` print the execution time for each day.
-If the command `pypy3` invokes a suitable version of PyPy, `run.sh` uses it for any solvers that are expected to run faster under PyPy than CPython.
+When invoked with the optional argument `--time`, `src/run.sh` print the execution time for each day.
+If the command `pypy3` invokes a suitable version of PyPy, `src/run.sh` uses it for any solvers that are expected to run faster under PyPy than CPython.